Challenge

 • make it easy for everyone to give their opinion and participate in the creation of human-centered algorithms.

-Each algorithmic transparency tab contains:
+Each report of transparència algorithmic contains:

 • the problem to be solved with the algorithm in question,